 The Ada Lovelace Building is the latest significant addition to Exeter Science Park.
 Named in fitting tribute to the mathematician celebrated as the world’s first computer programmer, Ada Lovelace.

 It meets a growing need for flexible offices, workshops and laboratories for companies working in scientific R&D, who have outgrown the Park’s incubation spaces.
-Over three floors, this striking building is a versatile, futureproofed, commercially-viable space which is both Net Zero Carbon in operation and a pleasure to work in.
+Over three floors, this striking building is a versatile, futureproofed, commercially-viable space which is Net Zero Carbon in operation, has an A+ energy performance rating and is a pleasure to work in.

 Exeter Science Park

 BREEAM Excellent / Net Zero-Carbon for operational energy / A+ Energy Performance Cert

 Shortlisted for the Michelmores Property Awards Project under £5m 2021 (TBA in Nov)

 The key objectives for the project were to provide flexible, contemporary office accommodation, research laboratory and workshop space to meet the needs of growing science-based companies on Exeter Science Park and beyond.
 Workspaces benefit from excellent on-park support facilities in a pioneering building that is both BREEAM Excellent and net zero-carbon for operational energy.